-When an application runs, it performs a tremendous number of tasks.
-A simple to-do app can have tons of tasks like - user logins, creating to-dos, updating to-dos, deleting to-dos, and duplicating to-dos.
-These tasks can result in success or may end up with some errors.
-Hence, there is a need to monitor events happening and analyze them to identify bottlenecks in the performance of the application.
-This is where logging is useful.
+When an application runs, it performs a tremendous number of tasks, with many happening behind the scenes.
+Even a simple to-do application has more than you'd expect.
+The app will at a bare minimum have tons of tasks like user logins, creating to-dos, updating to-dos, deleting to-dos, and duplicating to-dos.
+These tasks the application performs can result in success or potentially result in some errors.

 In this article, you'll learn how to create logs in a Python application using the Python logging module.
 Logging can help Python developers of all experience levels develop and analyze an application's performance more quickly.
+Let's dig in!

-What is Logging?
+What is logging in Python?

 Logging is the process of storing the details about events that happen in an application.
 Logs provide an additional way to check out the flow that an application is growing through.
 It is the historical record of the state of the application.

 For instance, if an application crashes, it becomes difficult to track the issue without any details of what happened before the crash.
-In such a case, logging provides a log trace, which can help developers detect the cause of the issue by going through the logs and recreating the actual scenario on their machine.
+In such a case, logging ideally provides a log trace, which can help developers detect the cause of the issue by going through the logs and recreating the actual scenario on their machine.
 With a properly set up logging system, you can detect the cause of errors to the accuracy level of the line number.

 If you are a developer, you have probably used print

-statements to debug your Python application.
-When you are trying to obtain information for debugging your application, you need much more information than you might think, such as timestamps, related modules, and types.
-You can use the print
+When trying to obtain information for debugging your application, you need much more information than you might think, such as timestamps, related modules, and types.
+Sometimes this extra information is called metadata.

 command in a small application, but this strategy quickly becomes unwieldy in a large, complex application in which multiple modules are communicating and sharing data with each other.